 (3) if the amount calculated under paragraph (2) of this Item 2 is less than the actual amount paid by the Trustee under clause 23(1)(c) of the State Agreement for the period referred to in paragraph (1) then the difference between the two amounts shall be set off against future monthly payments under clause 23(1)(c) until it has been set off in full.

-[Schedule 11 inserted in Gazette 12 Jun 2007 p.
+[Schedule 11 inserted: Gazette 12 Jun 2007 p.
 2732-5.]

 Schedule 12 — Eleventh Supplementary Agreement